Missouri Route 113: Route description

 Immediately after, it reverts to north and comes into Skidmore where it junctions with Route D at the town center.
-After a right turn at the stop sign, the highway travels east through the town and curves northward again after exiting, where it intersects with Route V. Thereafter, it crosses Florida Creek after two miles, then another two miles it intersects with Route 46.
-Then it travels north-northwest almost three miles until it passes through the sleepy hamlet of Quitman.
-After a large sweeping right and then left curve, the highway continues north about 3.5 miles to its northern terminus in Burlington Junction with US 136.
+After a right turn at a stop sign, the highway travels east through the town and curves northward after exiting Skidmore, where it intersects with Route V. Thereafter, it crosses Florida Creek after 2 mi; 2 mi further, it intersects with Route 46.
+Then it travels north-northwest almost 2 mi until it passes through the now unincorporated community of Quitman.
+After a large sweeping right and then left curve, the highway continues north about 3.5 mi to its northern terminus in Burlington Junction with US 136.